Starbucks buys first coffee farm, will research devastating leaf rust

-(Reuters) - Starbucks Corp (SBUX.O), the world’s biggest coffee chain, said on Tuesday that it bought its first coffee farm, where it will research the leaf rust that is devastating Central American crops as well as harvest its own beans.
+March 19 (Reuters) - Starbucks Corp, the world’s biggest coffee chain, said on Tuesday that it bought its first coffee farm, where it will research the leaf rust that is devastating Central American crops as well as harvest its own beans.

-With the farm’s relatively low elevation that ranges from 1,100 to 1,600 feet, the center will research the roya fungus, also known as leaf rust, which kills coffee leaves by sapping them of nutrients and lowering bean yields.
+With the farm’s relatively low elevation that ranges from 1,100 to 1,600 feet (335-490 meters), the center will research the roya fungus, also known as leaf rust, which kills coffee leaves by sapping them of nutrients and lowering bean yields.

 This year, the blight has surprised farmers by climbing to altitudes above 3,400 feet for the first time in Central America and Peru.
 The fungus has also reached Mexico.
 Coffee trees growing at such high altitudes had never before been exposed to the disease, which is spread by the wind, and farmers were unprepared for the decimation it has brought.